andyaiken/skirmish/docs/tasks.md

 ## Ideas for Future Work

-* Features and Actions should indicate where they come from (universal, species, role, background, item)
 * Heroes page / hero selection dialog:
   * Allow grouping by species, role, background, level
 * Heroes page: